 Resting the dough at room temperature is important.
 Not resting the dough, will create a harder and firmer dough, so a rested pasta dough is definitely superior.
 I rest my dough for one hour.
 This ensures the dough is completely hydrated and allows the gluten to relax which makes the dough pliable, making it easier to roll and cut.
 If you feel like making pappardelle pasta, fold the pasta sheets in half lengthwise.
 Then, using a very sharp knife, cut them into scant 3/4-inch wide ribbons.

 Six Yolk Pasta, Melted Cherry Tomatoes, and Parmesan

 Great flavor, an awesome meal that speaks summer.

 Light clean flavor of E.V.O.O. sweet cherry tomatoes, garlic, and fresh basil.

 Using fresh-made egg pasta kicks everything up a notch.

 The dough can be used for all kinds of different kinds of pasta: tortellini, parpadelle, spaghetti, and linguini.

-Use ripe sweet cherry tomatoes, the best E.V.O.O you can afford, and a good quality parmesan cheese.
+Use ripe sweet cherry tomatoes, the best E.V.O.O you can afford, and a piece of good-quality parmesan cheese.

 The preparation and the cooking are all about simple execution while using the best ingredients.